 DON’T: Add a backup generator.
 While the peace of mind may help you weather any storm, buyers will not pay a premium for this addition.

-Speaking of smart investments, did you know you could get great savings on home insurance through the GEICO Insurance Agency?
+Speaking of smart investments, did you know you could get great, affordable home insurance through the GEICO Insurance Agency?
 If you already have an auto policy with us, you could qualify for a Multi-Policy Discount.
 Get a fast and free quote today.

 What’s your dream reno?
 Tell us below.